-- The European Pharmacopoeia Department (EPD) is responsible for the Secretariat of the European Pharmacopoeia Commission and for preparing the General Chapters and Monographs of the European Pharmacopoeia with the groups of experts.
-It also ensures the translation of the European Pharmacopoeia into both official languages of the Council of Europe: English and French and the translation of EDQM texts, covering a wide range of subjects related to pharmaceutical sciences and technology.
+The European Pharmacopoeia Department (EPD) is responsible for the Secretariat of the European Pharmacopoeia (Ph.
+Eur.)
+Commission and for preparing the texts of the Ph.
+Eur. with the relevant groups of experts.

-- The Quality, Safety & Environment Division (QSED) coordinates the development and maintenance of the EDQM's quality, safety and environmental management systems, which aims to continuously improve EDQM products and services.
-The QSED is also responsible for the release of reference standards and samples produced at the EDQM.
-It provides support for management of the building.
+The Quality and Risk Management Section (QRMS) coordinates the development and maintenance of the EDQM's quality, safety, risk and environmental management systems, which aim to continuously improve EDQM products and services and ensure business continuity.
+The QRMS is also responsible for the release of reference standards and samples produced at the EDQM.